Harlow Shapley

-Harlow Shapley (November 2, 1885 – October 20, 1972) was an American scientist, head of the Harvard College Observatory (1921–1952), and political activist during the latter New Deal and Fair Deal.
+Harlow Shapley (November 2, 1885 – October 20, 1972) was an American astronomer, who served as head of the Harvard College Observatory from 1921–1952, and political activist during the latter New Deal and Fair Deal.

-Shapley used Cepheid variable stars to estimate the size of the Milky Way Galaxy and the Sun's position within it by using parallax.
-In 1953 he proposed his "liquid water belt" theory, now known as the concept of a habitable zone.
+Shapley used Cepheid variable stars to estimate the size of the Milky Way Galaxy and the Sun's position within it.
+In 1953 he proposed his "liquid water belt" theory, a concept now known as a habitable zone.

 Background

 Shapley was born on a farm five miles outside Nashville, Missouri, to Willis and Sarah (née Stowell) Shapley.
 He went to school in Jasper, Missouri, but not beyond elementary school.
 He worked as a journalist after studying at home and covering crime stories as a newspaper reporter for the Daily Sun in Chanute, Kansas, and intermittently for the Times of Joplin, Missouri.
 In Chanute, he found a Carnegie library and started reading and studying on his own.
 Shapley returned to complete a six-year high school program in 1.5 years, graduating as class valedictorian.

 In 1907, Shapley went to the University of Missouri to study journalism.
 When he learned that the opening of the School of Journalism had been postponed for a year, he decided to study the first subject he came across in the course directory.
 Rejecting Archaeology, which Shapley later claimed he could not pronounce, he chose the next subject, Astronomy.